OkiStuff/ShapesRB/README.md

 Shapes.SQUARE
 Shapes.RECTANGLE
 Shapes.TRIANGLE
-# More Shapes are coming
 ```

 ## Well Known Bugs
 No Bugs have been found yet.
 If you have a glitch or a bug you would like to report please post a Issue.
-For more rules on making Issues for ShapesRB please read the [Issues or Feedback?
+For more rules on making Issues for ShapesRB please read the ["Issues or Feedback?"
 Section](https://github.com/OkiStuff/ShapesRB#issues-or-feedback).

 ## To-Do
 - Add More Shapes